DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 - no
 - prefer not to say

-Candidates who say ‘yes’ can then choose 1 or more options from:
+Candidates who say ‘yes’ can then choose one or more options from:

 - blind
 - deaf